European Defence Fund (EDF)

 Budget and grant amount

 The EDF has a total budget of nearly € 8 billion for 2021-2027.
 From this budget € 2.7 billion is allocated for collaborative defence research, and € 5.3 billion is for collaborative capability development projects that complement national contributions.
 The EDF provides varying funding rates for different types of activities.
 Research activities can be funded up to 100%, while development activities have different funding rates, complementing Member States’ or industrial investments, ranging from 20% to 80% (from prototyping to certification).
+In addition, there has been published a new EDF work programme for 2026, with an additional budget of € 1 billion.

 European Defence Fund application support